Transferring a fertilized embryo to a woman's uterus is an important part of the in vitro fertilization process.

 - Impaired sperm production: In men, low sperm production, poor movement of the sperm, damage to the testes, or semen abnormalities are all reasons natural fertilization may fail.

 Anyone who has been diagnosed with these conditions may consider IVF and embryo transfer an option.

 What to expect before, during, and after an embryo transfer

 Around 2 or 3 days before the embryo transfer, the doctor will choose the best eggs to transfer to the womb.

-There are many processes available to aid selection, though non-invasive methods such as metabolomic profiling are becoming favored.
+There are many processes available to aid selection, though non-invasive methods such as metabolomic profiling are being tested.
 Metabolomic profiling is the process of selecting the most beneficial eggs based on a number of different factors.
-This limits the need for invasive procedures and increases the number of useful eggs.
+This could limit the need for invasive procedures in the future.

 These eggs will then be fertilized in a lab and left to culture for 1-2 days.
 If many good quality embryos develop, the ones that are not going to be transferred can be frozen.